 At first glance, the words “Transcription” and “Translation” sound very similar.
 While the two practices share some similarities, it is important to understand that they are different types of language services.
 The following article aims to give an introduction into both services and show the differences between the two.

 Let’s dive into the topic of transcription first.

 According to Collins Dictionary, “a transcription of a conversation or speech is a written text of it, based on a recording or notes”.
 This simply means that transcription is the process of transcribing some form of recorded audio and/or video into a written version.
 This media could include, for example:

 - Video of a BSL session

 A transcription is usually done word by word and is meant to exactly transcribe what has been said or can be heard in the recording.
-The name for this is “Verbatim Transcription”.
+This is also called “Verbatim Transcription”.
 A verbatim transcription writes out exactly what is being said, including filler words, stutters or pauses.
-A cleaned up version of the spoken version, were pauses, interruptions and filler words can be excluded is called “Edited” or “Clean Transcription”.
-It is important to note that a transcription focuses only on the words, not the meaning of what is said.
+Another form of transcription is the “Edited” or “Clean Transcription”.
+This is cleaned up version of the spoken version, were pauses, interruptions and filler words can be excluded.
+It is important to note that a transcription focuses only on the words, not the meaning of what is being said.
 That means that a transcriber does not need to know about subtle connotations or ambiguous meanings of the language they are transcribing.
 Transcriptions usually only involve one language, making it necessary for the transcriber to have a deep and thorough knowledge of it.